-As with other exotic pets (and pets in general), many wolf crosses end up in rescue facilities due to the unrealistic expectations of their owners.
+As with other exotic pets, many wolf crosses end up in rescue facilities due to the unrealistic expectations of their owners.
 Sadly, many wolf dogs are also mistreated due to poor socialization skills and training.
 Luckily, there are groups available who encourage responsible wolf dog ownership and advocate for this breed.
 But even with public education in place, organizations such as the Humane Society of the United States still deem wild animals unsuitable as pets.

 Overall, the sometimes unpredictable nature of a wolf dog and its genetic differences from a domesticated dog can pose problems for owners who are not ready for the challenge.
 But for owners who have the time and resources, a wolf dog can make a great pet.
 Be realistic about both your expectations and your availability before embarking on this endeavor.
 Just because you want a "wild-looking" dog, remember, wolf dogs aren't the best choice for everyone.
 Maybe try a German shepherd instead.

 If you’re interested in wolf dogs, check out:

 Otherwise, check out other dog breeds that can be your new pet.